hugocxl/hugocxl.me/docs/portfolio/react-echarts.md

 ## Motivation

-While there are some other wrappers around ECharts for React already published, I could not find anyone that really implemented some of the core concepts of React.
+While there are some other wrappers around ECharts for React already published, I could not find a proper one that would really implement some of the core concepts of React.
 My intention was creating an easy-to-use React component that’d expose most of ECharts functionalities through props.

+***

 More info about this project: